The innovative modern songwriter from Brighton has returned to the music scene with a fresh perspective and a coordinating new sound

 Fable has also been inspired to give back through her ambassador work with My Black Dog, an organization that offers free online chats for those suffering from mental health issues.
 She hopes to break the stigma associated with mental health and host a live show which donates its proceeds to My Black Dog once COVID guidelines allow it.

 Most recently, Fable released a new song, Womb, on 27 April.
-This single is a commentary on normalizing the inevitable cycles of change in our world, and has a soothing yet strong sound which leaves room for listeners to draw their own interpretations from it. “[Womb] swims in the depths and never really peaks but holds you in a bassy slumber,” Fable says.
+This single is a commentary on normalizing the inevitable cycles of change in our world, and has a soothing yet strong sound that leaves room for listeners to draw their own interpretations from it. “[Womb] swims in the depths and never really peaks but holds you in a bassy slumber,” Fable says.
 “It’s about getting to know your ever-changing self.”
 It also provides a fitting comeback for an artist who has gone through a personal evolution and embraces the seasons of life.

 Words: Devin Herenda